kriscoleman/SharpCheddar/README.md

 ﻿# SharpCheddar 🧀
-A suite of .NetStandar and DotNetCorelibrary of data repositories
+A suite of .NetStandard and DotNetCore data repositories

 Designed with TDD, bearing the SOLID principles in mind, and implemnting `async/await` patterns